-Forecasters at NOAA's Climate Prediction Center issued the U.S. Winter Outlook in late October, saying that La Nina is expected to influence winter conditions this year.
-La Nina favors drier, warmer winters in North Carolina.
-This climate outlook provides the most likely outcome for the upcoming winter season; however, regardless of the outlook, there is always some chance for extreme winter weather.
+With La Nina well established and expected to persist through the upcoming 2021 winter season, forecasters at NOAA's Climate Prediction Center are predicting a warmer and drier winter than usual across much of North Carolina.
+It is important to keep in mind that regardless of this outlook, there is always some chance for extreme winter weather.
 With that in mind, everyone should use this week to prepare for the upcoming winter months and the possibility of winter storms.